aerizostudios/martify-site-4ec0a/content/pages/index.md

         avatar: images/group-24.svg
         avatar_alt: Eric Widget's photo
         content: >-
-          Value for money with no start-upcosts and advanced technologicaltools designed to serve bothyou and your customers.
+          Value for money with no start-upcosts and advanced technological tools designed to serve bothyou and your customers.
       - author: 24/7 Chat Support
         avatar: images/group-28.svg